Assessment of your request for remission

-If you apply for a waiver, or were granted a waiver last year, we usually check first whether you can be granted a waiver immediately.
-You do not have to send us any information.
-We use information from the Tax Administration, the Employee Insurance Administration (UWV), the National Office for Road Transport (RDW) and the National Register of Persons (BRP) to determine whether you are eligible for immediate relief.
+If you apply for remission, or have received remission in the past year, we will usually first assess whether you are eligible for immediate remission.
+This means you do not need to send any information yet.
+We use information from the Tax and Customs Administration, the Employee Insurance Agency (UWV), the National Road Transport Authority (RDW), and the Personal Records Database (BRP) to assess whether you are immediately eligible for remission.

-If you receive immediate remission, you will see this on the assessment notice: 'Remission has been granted for this'.
+If you are granted immediate remission, this will be stated on your tax assessment notice: 'Remission has been granted for this'.
 The amount payable will then be €0.
-If the assessment notice has already been sent to you, you will receive a letter.
+If the tax assessment notice has already been sent to you, you will receive a letter.

 Not immediate remission

-If you do not receive immediate remission, you will receive a letter.
-This letter will tell you why you are not receiving immediate remission.
-This does not mean that you are not eligible for relief, but more information is needed to assess this.
-You have the option of supplying information to prove that you are still entitled to relief.
-The letter will tell you what you need to send.
-After we receive this information, a staff member will evaluate your request for remission.
+If you are not immediately granted remission, you will receive a letter explaining why you are not immediately granted remission.
+This does not mean that you are not eligible for remission, but that more information is needed to assess your case.
+You have the option of providing information to demonstrate that you are indeed entitled to remission.
+The letter will state what you need to send.
+Once we have received this information, an employee will assess your request for remission.

 Explanation of remission

-More information on the substantive handling and assessment of your waiver request can be found in our Explanatory Notes on Waiver.
-You can download it below.
+More information about the substantive handling and assessment of your remission request can be found in our Remission Explanatory Notes.
+You can download these below.

 Legislation